 Much of what Integral produces are applications for our clients.
-These applications often encompass geospatial visualizations, so we are often seen as being solely a mapping company.
+These applications often encompass geospatial interfaces, so we are often seen as being solely a mapping company.
 However, the map often is the final result of business analysis and requirements gathering, geodatabase development and analysis of analytical workflows, all culminating in an application that distills the complexity into something that is intuitive: A map as the entry point to robust analysis.

 We deliver geodatabase and database solutions across a diverse range of advanced data sets of varying sizes for our clients.
 We have developed many back end analytic solutions for data entry, analysis, location and financial modelling, together with the front end applications to augment workflows and to present complex information in an intuitive manner.